PaulKinlan/paul.kinlan.me/content/2015-09-01-the-web-in-india-anecdote-2.markdown

 ---
+date: 2015-09-01
+description: 'I learnt a lot of things in India.
+2: UC Browser is trying to be the browser for the region'
+image_header: /images/india2_title.jpg
 slug: the-web-in-india-anecdote-2
-date: 2015-09-01
+summary: During my work trip to India, I discovered how actively UC Browser engages with users.
+They use Android intent filters to detect captive portals (like airport and hotel Wi-Fi) and immediately present their login UI, effectively keeping themselves top-of-mind.
+This tactic seems prevalent across various Wi-Fi hotspots.
+I'm curious to hear if anyone else has observed similar user interface interceptions by UC Browser or other apps.
+tags:
+- india
+- uc browser
+- android
+- captive portal
+- wifi
+- user interface
+- mobile browsing
+- market share
+- asia
+- ux
-title: "The Web in India: Anecdote 2 - UC Browser is getting in front of users"
+title: 'The Web in India: Anecdote 2 - UC Browser is getting in front of users'
-description: "I learnt a lot of things in India.
-2: UC Browser is trying to be the browser for the region"
-image_header: "/images/india2_title.jpg"
-tags: ['india']

 ---

 I had the good fortune to work from India for a week to do a presentation about Performance and run two codelabs